 Bridge Street is named from the four-arched Rothbury Bridge that crosses the river into the southern part of Rothbury.
 This area of the town consists mostly of twentieth century development.

 However, Station Road on this side of the river was once home to Rothbury railway station which stood on a site that is now an industrial estate.
 The station served Rothbury from 1870.
 It was rebuilt in the 1890s but closed to passengers in 1952 and then finally closed to freight in 1963 before it was subsequently demolished.

 Station Road follows the B6342 which leads about 10 miles south across sparsely populated countryside to Scots Gap near Wallington Hall and Cambo.

 Whitton village and Rothbury Thrum

 To the west of Rothbury bridge, Station Road leads via Whitton Bank Road to the little stone-built village of Whitton and its narrow lanes.
 Whitton Tower (a private house) is a pele tower and bastle house in the village that dates from the fourteenth century.
-It was built by the Umfravilles, the Lords of Harbottle in 1386 and from the early 1400s until the 1930s served as a residence for the Rectors of Rothbury.
+It was built by the Umfravilles, Lords of Harbottle in 1386.
+From the early 1400s until the 1930s it served as a residence for the Rectors of Rothbury.
 It then became a children’s home which it remained until the 1980s when it was divided into private abodes.

 In 2013 Thrum Mill featured in a TV programme ‘The Restoration Man’ hosted by North East-born architect, George Clarke which followed the progress of this beautiful mill’s restoration.